BishopFox/cyberdic/README.md

 ## Coming Soon

- - [ ] Updated word list after Style Guide V2 is published
  - [ ] macOS exclusion file and instructions
+ - [ ] dictionary lists for Firefox and Chrome

 ## Credits